thejduman/UrbanHitchcock-CapstoneDungeon/README.md

 https://github.com/thejduman/UrbanHitchcock-CapstoneDungeon

 ## General info
-This project is a video game that is meant to give the player an explorable environment to discover and learn information regarding Cyberse Security
+This project is a video game that is meant to give the player an explorable environment to discover and learn information regarding Cyber Security
 Through the game, players will be quized according to the knowledge they've gathered throughout the world.
 They will then proceed onwards until eventually passing all of our "Question Trials" and clearing the game.